AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

   1. Javascript belongs in .js files
   1. HTML belongs in .html or .gsp files
   1. CSS belongs in .css files
-1. Defer loading of javascript to the end
-1. Format your code consistently - this makes it easier to read and therefore easier to maintain
-1. Take advantage of IntelliJ's code inspections: the right-hand margin of the editor will highlight potential bugs or maintenance issues with a little line.
-Your goal should be to have 0 warnings...much of our code looks like a barcode.
-1. Structure your code cleanly:
-  1. Separation of concerns - group code into classes/files based on the behaviour or purpose of that code
-  1. Methods perform a single purpose - lots of small single-purpose methods are easier to test (and read) than one method that does multiple things
 1. _Consistency is king_:
   1. Consistent formatting makes code easier to read
   1. Consistent design makes code easier to extend and integrate